StephanieMussi/GRASPER/README.md

 # GRASPER: Generating Academic Slides From Papers

+Here is link to a short demo of this generator: https://youtu.be/Q0k95FIjuIA

 ## How to run
 ### Method 1: Run with docker (recommended)
 #### 1. Pull the docker image